ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/PI Adapter for OPC UA data selection configuration.md

 Complete the following procedure to configure the OPC UA data selection:

-1. Using any text editor, create a file that contains an OPC UA data selection in JSON form.
+1. Use any text editor to create a file that contains an OPC UA data selection in the JSON format.
     - For content structure, see [OPC UA data selection example](#opc-ua-data-selection-example).
     - For a table of all available parameters, see [OPC UA data selection](#opc-ua-data-selection-parameters).
-2. Save the file, for example as _DataSelection.config.json_.
+2. Save the file.
+For example, _DataSelection.config.json_.
 3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run either a POST or PUT command to their appropriate endpoint:

     **Note:** The following examples use OpcUa1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).